OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/03-servo-h-bridge.md

 ### A Closer Look at the Code

-In this tutorial, we put together knowledge from the previous tutorials to control a DC motor with Python.
+In this expriment, we put together knowledge from the previous expriments to control a DC motor with Python.
 We're now **receiving user input** interactively, allowing us to change the output in real-time.
 On top of that we we used a **lookup table** to track and translate the input from the user into the output sent to the controller.

 #### Receiving User Input